suryashch/QSViewer/README.md

 ## Features

-Context Shifts as you do.
+Context shifts as you do.

 ![QSViewer - Context Shift](reports/img/qsviewer-context.gif)